-Companies in these carbon-intensive sectors that are either "high risk" or "risky" are excluded from the Fund's investment universe.
-In addition, a minimum of 15% of the portfolio will be companies presenting "considerable opportunities".
-In fact, these companies are the best positioned to contribute to the energy and environmental transition.
+Companies in these carbon-intensive sectors that are either "high risk" or "risky" are excluded from the investment universe of the Sub-Fund.

 Furthermore, with a view to cash management, the Sub-Fund may invest up to 10% of its net assets in money market UCIs.
 These UCIs are classified as Article 8 products within the meaning of the SFDR.